acgc99/Godot-AppComponents/addons/app_components/README.md

 A `Control` node with a `Tween` for animations designed for transition between pages, pop-ups or many other things.

+Notes:
+- You might need to set `mouse_filter = MOUSE_FILTER_IGNORE` so that elements below can receive mouse input.
+This might also apply to this node children.
+It will depend on your needs.

 Methods:
 - `transite`.
 Start animation.